 2. Keep it simple – but don’t lose sophistication or customer impact

 Making sure that you keep things simple will help value managers and value sellers to present the outside-in or justify the business case outcomes.
 And simplicity also helps you to tell your customers your story a lot more easily.
-Simplicity and consistency will support you to ensure a value success story.

 3. Automate – everything you can